Use ActorGen built into Previs Pro

 Importing Actors with Reallusion

-- For more control and flexibility Previs Pro supports the popular Reallusion character creator system.
+- For more control and flexibility (but MUCH higher learning curve and cost) Previs Pro supports the popular Reallusion character creator system.
 They offer an “ActorCore” store for purchasing pre-made quality actors in costume.
 For the technically adept or with a previs budget to hire a 3D artist, actors made in their Character Creator software give you total control of the look and clothes of your cast in Previs Pro.
 If you’re thinking of going the Character Creator route we can recommend this artist, who can make a custom character compatible with Previs Pro for a very reasonable price.

 - For the even more technical, Previs Pro supports rigs from a select set of other sources such as Mixamo.
 If you’re not completely lost at this point and want to move forward with a model from somewhere else, drop us an email and we can talk blend shapes and minimizing texture sizes, etc!